teambit/docs/docs/building-with-bit/environments.md

 ## Configure Environment for Components

+Each component must have an environment configured, this way Bit "knows" how to build, test, lint and document components.
 The defaul environment Bit sets for all components is [Node](/aspects/node).
 We can override it when using the [`teambit.workspace/variants`](/aspects/variants) config in `worksapce.jsonc` file.
 This is how we can determine different configurations for components according to their location in the workspace.

 ```json title="workspace.jsonc"